Testing autoscaling locally#

 Terminate the cluster.

 Most of the features of the autoscaler are supported in fake multi-node mode.
-For example, if you update the contents of the YAML file, the autoscaler will pick up the new configuration and apply changes, as it does in a real cluster.
+For example, if you update the contents of the YAML file, the autoscaler picks up the new configuration and applies changes, as it does in a real cluster.
 Node selection, launch, and termination are governed by the same bin-packing and idle timeout algorithms as in a real cluster.

 However, there are a few limitations:

-1. All node raylets run uncontainerized on the local machine, and hence they share the same IP address.
-See the fake_multinode_docker section for an alternative local multi node setup.
+1. All node raylets run uncontainerized on the local machine, so they share the same IP address.
+See the fake_multinode_docker section for an alternative local multi-node setup.

-2. Configurations for auth, setup, initialization, Ray start, file sync, and anything cloud-specific are not supported.
+2. Configurations for auth, setup, initialization, Ray start, file sync, and anything cloud-specific aren’t supported.

-3. It’s necessary to limit the number of nodes / node CPU / object store memory to avoid overloading your local machine.
+3. You must limit the number of nodes, node CPU, and object store memory to avoid overloading your local machine.

-Testing containerized multi nodes locally with Docker compose#
+Testing containerized multi-node clusters locally with Docker Compose#

-To go one step further and locally test a multi node setup where each node uses its own container (and thus has a separate filesystem, IP address, and Ray processes), you can use the fake_multinode_docker node provider.
+To go one step further and test a multi-node setup locally where each node uses its own container, with a separate filesystem, IP address, and Ray processes, you can use the fake_multinode_docker node provider.

-The setup is very similar to the fake_multinode provider.
-However, you need to start a monitoring process (docker_monitor.py) that takes care of running the docker compose command.
+The setup is similar to the fake_multinode provider.
+However, you need to start a monitoring process (docker_monitor.py) that runs the docker compose command.

 Prerequisites: